s0danissa/linear_and_logistic_regression/README.md

     Average error: 0.055

 Firstly, Linear regression obviously performs way faster than Logistic regression does.
-Secondly, assuming that for Leave-One-Out validation $E_{val}$ is pretty close to actual $E_{test}$, we can conclude that Linear Regression also performs with better accuracy and precision.
+Secondly, assuming that for Leave-One-Out validation E(validation) is pretty close to actual E(test), we can conclude that Linear Regression also performs with better accuracy and precision.

 3.5.
 Using GridSearchCV and learning curve() we are now analyzing each algorithm's dependence on the parameters, and performing cross-validation with various test sizes with the corresponding validation error.
-This would give us a good estimate of how well each model approximates $E_{val}$ to $E_{test}$
+This would give us a good estimate of how well each model approximates E(validation) to E(test)

 ```python